-Regional Haze / BART (SCR) Mercury and Other Hazardous Air Pollutants (ACI + Baghouse) Coal Combustion Residuals Cooling Water Intake Structures - CWA 316(b) EPA Ruling Announced in 1999, with site-specific requirements announced more recently MATS compliance by April 2015, with potential for one-year extension Announced on December 19, 2014 (Subtitle D) Announced in May 2014 Four Corners Units 4 & 5 Approximately \$400M for SCRs in 2015-2018 (does not include CAPEX related to El Paso's 7% interest) \$0 APS estimates that its share of incremental costs to comply with the CCR rule for Four Corners is Immaterial Cholla Unit 3 On September 11, 2014, APS announced a proposal to close Unit 2 by April 2016 and stop burning coal at the other APS-owned units (1 and 3) by the mid-2020's.
-If EPA does not approve the plan, SCR for Unit 3 would cost approximately \$100 million. \$11M approximately \$15 million, and its share of incremental costs for Cholla is approximately \$85 million.
-APS expects to incur certain of these costs during 2015- 2017 timeframe. \$0 Navajo Plant Units 1-3 Up to ~\$200M for SCRs and baghouses On July 28, 2014, EPA issued the final BART rule incorporating the better-than-BART alternative proposed by SRP and others SRP, the operating agent, is evaluating compliance options Approximately \$1 million To be determined
+Regional Haze / BART (SCR) Mercury and Other Hazardous Air Pollutants (ACI + Baghouse) Coal Combustion Residuals Cooling Water Intake Structures - CWA 316(b) EPA Ruling Announced in 1999, with site-specific requirements announced more recently MATS compliance by April 2015, with potential for one-year extension Announced on December 19, 2014 (Subtitle D) Announced in May 2014 Four Corners Units 4 & 5 Approximately \$400M for SCRs in 2016-2018 (does not include CAPEX related to El Paso's 7% interest) \$0 APS estimates that its share of incremental costs to comply with the CCR rule for Four Corners is Immaterial Cholla Unit 3 On September 11, 2014, APS announced a proposal to close Unit 2 by April 2016 and stop burning coal at the other APS-owned units (1 and 3) by the mid-2020's.
+If EPA does not approve the plan, SCR for Unit 3 would cost approximately \$100 million. \$8M approximately \$15 million, and its share of incremental costs for Cholla is approximately \$85 million.
+APS expects to incur certain of these costs during 2016-2018 timeframe. \$0 Navajo Plant Units 1-3 Up to ~\$200M for SCRs and baghouses On July 28, 2014, EPA issued the final BART rule incorporating the better-than-BART alternative proposed by SRP and others Approximately \$1 million Approximately \$1 million To be determined

 Clean Power Plan: On August 3, 2015, the U.S. EPA issued its final rules to reduce carbon dioxide emissions from fossil fuel-fired power plants including those on Tribal lands.
 APS is reviewing the rules, while working closely with other utilities, the Arizona Department of Environmental Quality, the ACC, tribal officials and other impacted stakeholders to determine how best to proceed.
+On February 9, 2016, the U.S. Supreme Court granted a stay of the Clean Power Plan pending judicial review, which temporarily delays compliance obligations.

 Note: Dollars shown at ownership.
-Estimates as of September 30, 2015.
+Estimates as of December 31, 2015.